 A urethral smear report might read: ‘Moderate numbers Gram-negative intracellular diplococci and many pus cells.’

-- Not all bacteria can be seen in the Gram stain.
-See the list of medically important bacteria that can be not been in Gram-stain and available alternative approach.
+Not all bacteria can be seen in the Gram stain.
+This is the list of medically important bacteria that can be not been in Gram-stain.

 |Name||Reason||Alternative Microscopic Approach|